A great tool for getting to know yourself in a deeper way is the use of early memories

 9. Positive and happy memories, give us important information about what makes us

-happy and what are strengths are.
+happy and what our strengths are.
 How can you use this information to empower yourself

 and enjoy life more?